tyzhou05/tyzhou06.github.io/index.md

 </p>

 <p>
-  Currently this summer, I like to try new cafés around San José, walk my 9-month-old puppy, cook pastas, climb plastic rocks (will conquer those tricky purple v4s one day), curate my extensive-yet-basic Spotify playlists spanning every artist from Adele to Zedd, collect various articles of clothing with embroidered symbols, and try to do many more things that don't alliterate with c.
+  Currently this summer, I like to try new cafés around San José, walk my 9-month-old puppy, cook pastas, climb plastic rocks (will conquer those tricky purple v4s one day), curate my extensive-yet-basic Spotify playlists spanning every artist from Adele to Zedd, collect various bucket hats with embroidered symbols, and try to do many more things that don't alliterate with c.
 </p>

 <p>